-My friend Barbara brings her kit-and-caboodle to Connecticut Feline Medicine and Surgery.
+My friend Barbara brings her cat to Connecticut Feline Medicine and Surgery.
 The way she tells it, there are a lot of pluses to going to a feline-only veterinary clinic.

 First, her cats don’t suddenly find themselves in a place full of barking and dog smells.
-As a result, their stress is lowered, and those of us who have dragged countless shrieking, hissing carriers into the vets’ offices know what a blessing that is.
+As a result, the stress of having to go to the vet is lowered — and those of us who have dragged countless shrieking, hissing carriers into vets’ offices know what a blessing that is.

-Arielle Bennett, who runs The Cat Practice with her husband, Dr. Eric Dougherty, DVM, believes that cat-only hospitals are more popular in areas “where there’s a higher cat population.
+Arielle Bennett, who now runs The Cat Practice with her husband, Dr. Eric Dougherty, DVM, says she believes cat-only hospitals are more popular in areas “where there’s a higher cat population.
 In the big city, you have a higher percentage of apartment-dwellers, and that usually means a lot more cat people.”

-There are, according to the American Association of Feline Practitioners (AAFP), “millions more owned cats than owned dogs in this country,” but cats log in a whole lot less veterinary time than dogs do.
+According to the American Association of Feline Practitioners (AAFP), there are “millions more owned cats than owned dogs in this country,” but cats log in a whole lot less veterinary time than dogs do.
 “A major reason is that it is very stressful to take cats to the veterinary practice and often owners believe their cat doesn’t need routine checkups and veterinary care.”